MarcoNabacino/Fit-DCS/README.md

 #### Configuration files
 All scripts require a YAML configuration file specifying parameters such as input files, analysis settings, and output directories.
-Example configuration files are provided in the [`examples/yaml/`](./examples/yaml) folder for reference, but you should create your own based on your specific data and analysis needs.
+Example configuration files showing the available options are provided in the [`examples/yaml/`](./examples/yaml) folder for reference, but you should create your own based on your specific data and analysis needs.